Alice Capsey: International career

 In December 2022, Capsey was part of England's squad to tour the West Indies, but a broken collarbone in the field in the first ODI, ruled her out of the rest of the tour.
 In January 2023, despite her injury, Capsey was named in England's squad for the 2023 ICC Women's T20 World Cup, with the hope that she would be fit in time for the tournament.
 She went on to play all five of England's matches at the tournament, scoring 73 runs including one half-century, in a Player of the Match performance against Ireland.

 She played six matches in the 2023 Women's Ashes series, including a Player of the Match performance in the 3rd T20I, scoring 46 from 23 deliveries.
 Later that summer, she was named in England's squad for their series against Sri Lanka, playing all six matches, scoring one half-century and taking three wickets.
 She was ever-present during the T20I series of England's tour of India in December 2023, scoring 32 runs.

 She was named in the England squad for the 2024 ICC Women's T20 World Cup.
 Capsey was named in the England squad for the ODI part of their tour to South Africa in November 2024, but dropped from the Test and T20 line-ups.
 Just days before the series began, she was added to the T20 squad due to injury concerns with other players.

 Capsey was named in the England squad for the 2025 Women's Ashes series in Australia.

+On 2 June 2026, Capsey made her highest international score to-date, compiling 82 from 43 balls as England successfully chased 181 to defeat India in the decisive third match of their T20I series at the County Ground in Taunton.

+In September 2026, Capsey kept wicket for England for the first time during an ODI series against Ireland.